Top

 July 1st – August 31st

-On weekdays, shows begin at noon and every half hour starting from 7:30PM.
-The last show begins at 9:00PM.
-On weekends and holidays, you can watch the Banpo Bridge Moonlight Rainbow Fountain at noon, and every half hour from 7:30 – 9:30PM.
+In the hotter summer months, shows begin at noon and every half hour starting from 7:30PM.
+The last show begins at 9:30PM.

 Planning a trip to Korea?